30319 - QUANTITATIVE METHODS FOR SOCIAL SCIENCES (MODULE I - MATHEMATICS)

-Together with frontal lectures, students are offered R&E sessions (R = Review; E = Exercises) in which they choose topics they would like to be re-explained or on which they would like to see exercises.
+Together with frontal lectures the students are regularly offered R&E sessions (R = Review; E = Exercises) in which students choose topics they would like to be re-explained or on which they would like to see exercises.
 This opportunity is offered also in extra-sessions for small groups.
 In the R&E sessions the topics to be covered are freely chosen by students.

-Block 1 - It consists of three individual assignments to be submitted on Blackboard.
-Due dates will be communicated during the semester.
-As a general rule, the first assignment will be at the end of linear algebra, the second assignment will be at the end of Calculus, and the last one will be one week before the end of the course.
-Once available on Blackboard, students will have 5 days to complete and submit their work.
+Block 1 - It consists of three assignments, the first one, at the end of the presentation of linear algebra, the second one, at the end of Calculus, the last one, one week before the end of the course.